Over a hundred gather in Springfield in a call for justice for Eric Cole

 But, a preliminary autopsy report by the Montgomery County Coroner's Office showed that Cole had blunt-force trauma to several body parts along with a gunshot wound.

 The officer involved in the incident was identified as Amanda Rosales.
-She was placed on administrative leave, according to Springfield Police Chief Lee Graf.
+She was placed on administrative leave, Springfield Police Chief Lee Graf said.

-The Springfield Police Division is investigating the shooting of Cole by an unknown assailant, while the state highway patrol is investigating Cole being hit by the police cruiser.
+The Springfield Police Division is investigating Cole's shooting and the Ohio State Highway Patrol is investigating the striking of Cole by the police cruiser.

 "This was an accident.
 That doesn't mean it's OK.
 This was not an intentional act by the officer.
-I am sure of that," Graf said earlier this month regarding what has been described as a vehicle-pedestrian accident.
+I am sure of that," Graf said earlier this month.

 Organizers of the event said they want to make those in charge uncomfortable until they see change.